 How much does a Nevada legal document preparation service bond cost?

-The cost of a $50,000 Nevada legal document preparation service bond—sometimes called a legal document assistant bond—is determined by an underwriter and is based on the document preparer’s qualifications as well as the amount of the bond.
-However, highly qualified applicants could pay as little as $400, which is less than 1% of the total bond amount.
+The cost of a Nevada legal document preparation service bond—sometimes called a legal document assistant bond—is determined by an underwriter and is based on the document preparer’s qualifications as well as the amount of the bond.
+However, highly qualified applicants could be approved for less than 1% of the total bond amount.